MagicBand+ at Disney World: Everything You Need to Know (Pricing, Launch Date, Designs)

 Our perspective at the time was that Walt Disney World would continue to sell MagicBands as long as guests continued to buy them.
 MagicMobile is a free service, whereas the company makes a ton of money from fans who collect limited edition designs or casually purchase new colors and styles before every trip.
 To that point, Walt Disney World introduced more MagicBands in trendy new colors and more recently.
-(See New MagicBand Upgrade Optionsfor a look at the styles already available—when in stock.)
+(See New MagicBand Upgrade Options for a look at the styles already available—when in stock.)

-From today’s release, we do have a few more MagicBand+ details to share.
+We also have a few more MagicBand+ details to share.
 First, the retail price of the solid ‘core colors’ of MagicBand+ will be priced at $29.99.
 (Typically, there’s a pre-arrival discount for on-site resort guests, so expect this style to cost $19.99 or $24.99 for hotel guests once it’s available in that system…which may not be right away.)

 Second, unlike the current generation of MagicBand 2.0 products, the MagicBand+ must be charged for use.
 It comes with a charger and USB cord, which attaches to the underside of the Mickey head.

-A couple of weeks before this, Walt Disney World issued an official update about its MagicBand upgrade program that offers discounted pre-arrival for on-site resort hotel guests as well as Annual Passholders.
+Earlier this summer, Walt Disney World issued an official update about its MagicBand upgrade program that offers discounted pre-arrival for on-site resort hotel guests as well as Annual Passholders.
 In this, Disney warns of Limited MagicBand Upgrade Availability.

 In a statement, Walt Disney World says the problems are “due to ongoing, industry-wide supply chain challenges, MagicBands may have limited availability or be unavailable in some styles.
 Our teams are working to improve our selection over the coming weeks and recommend Guests continue to check back to see if their preferred style is available.”